crowe32996/stock-market-buy-signals/README.md

 ### 4. Initialize Airflow (First Time Only)

-Replace the following with your chosen credentials:
+Replace the following with your chosen credentials, and set a password:

 ```bash
 docker-compose run airflow-webserver db init